Books on Abusive Relationships by

 was written by a professional."
 Well, save the postage; I'm no professional.
 But

-ever achieve.
+will ever achieve.
 Moreover, I make no pretense of treating anyone with a personality

 disorder.
 My work is focused on helping those who live with these people, and it's